Supélec: Gif-sur-Yvette

 Gif-sur-Yvette is the main and biggest campus.
 It is located on the Plateau du Moulon, an important site for French education.
 Currently, other famous French Graduate Schools are building their campus there: ENS Paris-Saclay, Ecole Centrale Paris, etc.

 Many activities can be performed in the Gif-sur-Yvette campus: jogging, tennis, basketball, pool, etc.

 Rennes

 This campus is located in the periphery of Rennes.
 It features wide green spaces and is well linked to the center: 15 minutes by public transport makes it ideal for students who want to profit from the rich student life of the city.
 It is also close to other schools like the University of Rennes 1 and 2 and INSA.

 Metz

 The campus is located on the Technopole Metz 2000, next to other institutions such as Georgia Tech Lorraine and ENSAM.

 Alumni

-Supélec alumni include: Pierre Bézier, Pierre Boulle, Thierry Breton, Louis Charles Breguet, Henri Chrétien, Jean Deleage, Maryline Hélard, Jeannine Henaff, Hervé Laborne, Jean-Luc Lagardère, Rene Leduc, Philippe Morillon, Dinh Thuy Phan Huy, Ambroise Roux, Pierre Schaeffer, Dominique Vidal and Jean-Baptiste Waldner.
+Supélec alumni include: Pierre Bézier, Pierre Boulle, Thierry Breton, Louis Charles Breguet, Henri Chrétien, Jean Deleage, Maryline Hélard, Jeannine Henaff, Hervé Laborne, Jean-Luc Lagardère, René Leduc, Philippe Morillon, Dinh Thuy Phan Huy, Ambroise Roux, Pierre Schaeffer, Dominique Vidal and Jean-Baptiste Waldner.